March 31, 2022

 7. Increasing Frequency

-If you are doing 3-4 workouts a week, at some point, you can up the frequency of your workout.
-You can go 5-6 times a week, which means you will be hitting muscles groups more frequently.
+If you are doing 3-4 workouts a week, at some point, you can up your training frequency.
+You can go 5-6 times a week, which means you can hit your muscles groups more frequently.

-It’s good to switch up your routine too, which can help with increasing frequency.
-If you do a typical 4-5 day split, do a period of upper/lower split, which could have you hitting your larger muscle groups 2 or even 3 times per week!
+It’s good to switch up your exercise program too, which can help with increasing frequency.
+If you do a typical 3 day, 4 day or 5 day split, do a period of upper/lower split, which could have you hitting each larger muscle group 2 or even 3 times per week!

 8. Increasing Intensity - Part 2 (Going Past Technical Failure)